 Quanex was incorporated in Delaware on December 12, 2007 as Quanex Building Products Corporation.
-We are a technological leader in the home building products markets and operate two business segments: Engineered Products and Aluminum Sheet Products.
-The Engineered Products segment manufactures systems, finished products, and components serving the original equipment manufacturer (OEM) residential window and door industry, while the Aluminum Sheet Products segment products markets and transportation sector.
-We use low-cost production processes and engineering and metallurgical expertise to provide our customers with specialized products for their specific window and door applications.
+We manufacture energy efficient window components that include (1) flexible insulating glass spacers, (2) extruded vinyl profiles, (3) window and door screens, (4) solar panel sealants and (5) precision-formed metal and wood products for original equipment manufacturers (OEMs) in the residential and commercial window and door industries.
+We use low-cost production processes and engineering expertise to provide our customers with specialized products for their specific window and door applications.
 We believe these capabilities provide us with unique competitive advantages.
 We serve a primary customer base in North America, and also serve customers in international markets through our operating plants in the United Kingdom and Germany, as well as through sales and marketing efforts in other countries.